dvidelabs/flatcc/README.md

 A union represents one of several possible tables.
 A table with a union field such as `Monster.equipped` in the samples schema will have two
-accessors: `MyGame_Sample_Monster_equipped(t)` of type `flatcc_generic_table_t` and
+accessors: `MyGame_Sample_Monster_equipped(t)` of type `flatbuffers_generic_t` and `MyGame_Sample_Monster_equipped_type(t)` of
-`MyGame_Sample_Monster_equipped_type(t)` of type
-`MyGame_Sample_Equipment_union_type_t`.
-A generic table is is just a const void pointer that can be cast to the expected table type.
+type `MyGame_Sample_Equipment_union_type_t`.
+A generic type is is just a const void pointer that can be assigned to the expected table type, struct type, or string type.
 The enumeration has a member for each table in the union and also `MyGame_Sample_Equipment_NONE` which has the value 0.

-Note: it is possible to observe types that are not expected because of schema evolution.
-So never assume that if a type is not one value it must the other.
+It is possible to observe a union `_type` value that is not expected because forward schema evolution supports adding more members to a union in a future version.
+As of v0.5.0 `_is_known_type` can be used to check if the `_type` is know to the current version of the schema.

+Unions before v0.5.0 could only contain tables but can now also have struct and string type members.
+For this reason `flatbuffers_generic_table_t` has been renamed to `flatbuffers_generic_t` of type `const void *`.
+Such mixed unions are not widely supported but C++ also supports them.
+To see how to define such unions, see the `Character` union and `Movie` table in [monster_test.fbs] and the mixed type union test case in [monster_test.c].
+Note that strings require a `flatbuffers_string_cast_from_generic` or `flatbuffers_string_cast_from_union` while structs and tables can be cast by void pointer assignment.

-As of v0.5.0 it is also possible to retrieve a union as `MyGame_Sample_Monster_equipped_union(t)` of type `MyGame_Sample_Equipment_union_t` which returns a struct with a `type` and a `member` field of type.
+As of v0.5.0 it is possible to retrieve a union as `MyGame_Sample_Monster_equipped_union(t)` of type `MyGame_Sample_Equipment_union_t` which returns a struct with a `type` and a `member` field of type.
 This is just a typedef to `flatbuffers_union_t` because structs cannot be cast in modern C.

-When building unions there as a separate, but similar struct for this purpose.
-Before v0.5.0 this struct was type specific and had member values with typed pointers, but now it only has the fields `type` and `members`.
-This change was necessary ino order to handle union vectors uniformly.
+When building unions there as a separate, but similar `union_ref_t` struct for this purpose.
+Before v0.5.0 this struct was type specific and had member values with typed pointers, but now it only has the fields `type` and `member`.
+This change was necessary in order to handle union vectors uniformly.
 See also [Builder Interface Reference].

 Union vectors are supported as of v0.5.0 and can be access similar to single value union fields.
-The field with the the `_type` suffix returns a vector of types, for example of type `MyGame_Sample_Equiment_vec_t` - note that this is a scalar vector not a vector of union objects.
+The field with the the `_type` suffix returns a vector of types, for example of type `MyGame_Sample_Equiment_vec_t` - note that this is a scalar vector not a vector of union objects. v0.5.0 also introduces `flatbuffers_union_type_t` and `flatbuffers_union_type_vec_*` methods to navigate type arrays directly.
-The other field returns a vector of type `flatcc_generic_table_vec_t`.
+The other field returns a vector of type `flatcc_generic_vec_t`.
 Both vectors have same length.
 Union vectors can also be access with with the `_union(t)` method which returns a struct with two two members named `type` and `member` as before but where the type and member are the